drewxs/chatbot/README.md

 # Chatbot

-An AI chatbot built using Leptos, Actix, and Rustformers with Llama 2 (OSS variant of GPT).
+An AI chatbot built using Leptos, Actix, and Rustformers w/ Llama 2.

 ## Requirements